 Field or control Description Input Source Selects the channel connected to the input side of the DUT.
 Tap the field to show the list of available input sources.
 Output Source Selects the channel connected to the output side of the DUT.
 Tap the field to show the list of available output sources.
 Label Sets the name of the measurement.
 You can use the default name, or double-tap in the field and change the label using a connected keyboard or the virtual keyboard.
 Generator Sets the signal source to Internal or External and generates stimulas as a series of sine waves with configured amplitude.
 The sine waves are sent to the input of the DUT.
-Table and found The AFG31000 Series and AFG3000 Series are the supported external signal source.
+The AFG31000 Series and AFG3000 Series are the supported external signal source.
+Table continued

-Field or control Description Connection When Generator is set to External, Connection opens the AFG configuration menu.
+Description When Generator is set to External, Connection opens the AFG configuration menu.
 Enter the IP address and tap Test Connection to connect to the signal generator.
-Impedance A user configurable Impedance for the generator.
-Sets the impedance as 50 Ω or High Z. Points Per Decade Sets the number of frequency points between the start and stop frequency in terms of log scale.
+A user configurable Impedance for the generator.
+Sets the impedance as 50 $\Omega$ or High Z. Sets the number of frequency points between the start and stop frequency in terms of log scale.
 The minimum and default value is 10 frequency points.
 The maximum value is 100.
-Start Frequency Sets the generator start frequency.
+Sets the generator start frequency.
 The default start frequency is 100 Hz.
 The minimum value of start frequency is 10 Hz.
 Double-tap in the field and change the start frequency using a connected keyboard or the virtual keyboard.
-Stop Frequency Sets the generator stop frequency.
+Sets the generator stop frequency.
 The default stop frequency is 20 MHz.
 The maximum stop frequency depends on the generator.
 The maximum stop frequecy is 50 MHz or internal generator.
 Double-tap in the field and change the stop frequency using a connected keyboard or the virtual keyboard.
-Amplitude Mode Sets the built-in signal generator output amplitude mode.
+Sets the built-in signal generator output amplitude mode.
 Constant Sets the constant amplitude for all frequencies in the internal signal generator.
 Profile Opens a configuration menu to set the amplitude for each frequency band.
 The generator uses the amplitude values to set the output amplitude as the frequency changes.
 Refer Sample amplitude values for a DC-DC convertor DUT on page 113 table for amplitude values.
-Configure Profile Opens the Profile configuration menu to enter the frequency range with amplitude values.
+Opens the Profile configuration menu to enter the frequency range with amplitude values.
 See Configure Profile on page 113.
 Available when Amplitude Mode is Profile.
-Results Table Opens and displays the FRA Results Table which contains the measurement result.
-Amplitude Sets the generator to apply the same amplitude to all frequencies output from the generator.
+Opens and displays the FRA Results Table which contains the measurement result.
+Sets the generator to apply the same amplitude to all frequencies output from the generator.
 The minimum value is 20 mV for the internal generator.
 Refer Sample amplitude values for a DC-DC convertor DUT on page 113 table for amplitude values.
 The default value is 100 mV.
 Available when Amplitude Mode is Constant.
-Go Configures the generator, so the oscilloscope is ready to acquire the desired waveform once the measurement starts.
+Configures the generator, so the oscilloscope is ready to acquire the desired waveform once the measurement starts.
 Sets the built-in generator such as start frequency, impedance, and amplitude values.
-It sets the optimal vertical, horizontal and trigger settings of oscilloscope.
-Measurement automation begins on clicking Go.
+It also sets the vertical and horizontal acquisition parameters, so that oscilloscope is ready to acquire the desired waveform once the measurement starts.